 One key mistake to avoid if the power goes out in winter is to try to use the winter weather as an informal outdoor refrigerator or freezer.

-Even when there is still snow and ice, outside temperatures can vary, causing chilled food to enter the “danger zone” of warmer than 40°F and cooler than 140°F, and frozen food to begin thawing.
-Moreover, exposed food can be exposed to animals and unsanitary conditions.
+Even when there is still snow and ice, outside temperatures can vary, causing chilled food to enter the “danger zone” of warmer than 40°F (4°C) and cooler than 140°F (60°C), and frozen food to begin thawing.
+Moreover, the food can be exposed to animals and unsanitary conditions.

 However, there is one way the winter conditions can be helpful.
 Refrigerators and freezers that lack power can still function as old-fashioned “iceboxes” that use ice instead of electricity to keep food chilled.
 Coolers that always use ice can be useful when the power goes out as well.
-Fresh ice can be obtained by filling buckets or cans with water and leaving them outside to freeze.
-Use this ice to help keep food cold in the freezer, refrigerator or coolers.
+Use ice to help keep food cold in the freezer, refrigerator or coolers.

 Remember to place meat and poultry to one side of the freezer or on a tray to prevent cross contamination of thawing juices.